 I: The Lease’s Most Basic Terms: Parties and Premises

-This month, we will discuss “The Lease’s Most Basic Terms: Parties and Premises.”
+In June, we discussed “The Lease’s Most Basic Terms: Parties and Premises.”
 Our discussion will focus on the Parties to the Lease: Land lord, Tenant, Guarantors and (indirectly) Mortgagees.
 Our speakers will discuss the basic motivations and core concerns of the parties, the nature of the landlord – tenant relationship and whether the lease is a contract or a demise of an interest in land.
 The speaker will also discuss issues related to properly describing the lease hold premises.
 Finally, the speaker will note the importance of confirming proper execution formalities.

 Original call date, Wednesday, June 25, 2014